 At the north end of the Baths of Caracalla was an open-roof natatio (swimming pool).
 A series of bronze mirrors installed above ingeniously reflected sunlight into the pool which itself was mounted on a raised 6-metre platform to accommodate the furnaces below.

 Beneath the baths you’ll find the largest Mithraeum in Rome.
-This Temple for the Eastern god Mithras is far surpasses that found beneath the Basilica of San Clemente, though the Mithraeum beneath San Clemente is better preserved.
+This Temple for the Eastern god Mithras is far surpasses that found beneath the

 The Baths of Caracalla were not the only public baths in Rome.
 But they were the largest up to this point, not to be overtaken until the Baths of Diocletian (306 AD).
 They were mainly frequented by residents of the I, II, and XII regions of the city, which roughly corresponds to the Caelian Hill, Aventine Hill, and the Circus Maximus.